 People move all the time!
 I had several family members, clients, and friends move across town, across the state, and even across the country over the years.
 They always ask me, "How can I make the process of moving less stressful?"
 Today, I am sharing my favorite go-to moving checklists to help you complete your move quickly and with minimal stress.

-Sorry to say, YOU MUST make lists to help you keep focused and remember every task that needs to be done.
-Even if you are not a list builder by nature, you must make lists to help you.
-It will keep your stress at bay, before, during, and after a move.
+Sorry to say, YOU MUST make moving checklists to help you keep focused and remember every task that needs to be done.
+Even if you are not a list builder, you must make lists to help you.
+It will keep your stress at bay before, during, and after a move.

 The first checklist should be a timed one.
-You can divide it up into sections for each month, week, or daily whichever works best for you.
-The more detailed you are the better the checklist will work so subdividing the checklists into smaller ones works nicely.
-Ask yourself these questions below to help you make your timed checklists.
+You can divide it into sections for each month, week, or daily whichever works best for you.
+The more detailed you are, the better the checklist will work, so subdividing the lists into smaller ones works nicely.
+Ask yourself these questions below to help you make your To-Do Timeline checklists.

 - What tasks need to be done six weeks before we move?

 - Are there tasks I need to do in 3 weeks?

 - What do I need to do within two weeks of the move date?

 - Are there tasks I need to be completed within one week of moving?

 - What do I need to do the day before we move?

 - Looking at the home, what do I need to do on the day of the move?